cconrady/Data-Viz-in-R-ggplot2/README.md

 ## Installation

 Visit the official site for [RStudio](https://www.rstudio.com/products/rstudio/) and follow the installation instructions.
 It's a simple "download and double-click" type of installation.
 You'll also have to do the same for [R](https://www.r-project.org/).
 When you've got RStudio setup, create a new notebook (`File`, then `New File`, then `R Notebook`).
 Finally, paste the below into the first cell or block.
 That's it!
-RStudio will find the packages automatically (if you haven't already got them).
+RStudio will automatically find and download the packages for you (if you haven't already got them).

 ```r